drocheam/optrace/docs/source/usage/elements.rst

 The base orientation type of the rays is defined by the :python:`orientation`-parameter.

 For :python:`orientation="Constant"` the orientation is independent of the position on the emitting area.
-In this case you can provide the orientation vector using the :python:`s`-parameter in cartesian coordinates.
+The orientation vector is then defined by the :python:`s`-parameter in cartesian coordinates.

 .. testcode::

    RS = ot.RaySource(circ, orientation="Constant", s=[0.7, 0, 0.7])

 Or with :python:`s_sph` for spherical coordinates, where the first one is the angle between the orientation and the optical axis and the second the angle inside the lateral plane.
-Values are provided in degrees, for instance:
+Values are provided in degrees.

 .. testcode::

    RS = ot.RaySource(circ, orientation="Constant", s_sph=[20, -30])

-If all rays from the source should be converging to a position :python:`conv_pos`, mode :python:`orientation="Converging"` can be used:
+If all rays from the source should be converging to a position :python:`conv_pos`, mode :python:`orientation="Converging"` should be employed:

 .. testcode::